codegouvfr/nextra-theme-dsfr/README.md

 You don't have to use `~/github` as reference path.
 Just make sure `nextra-dsfr-demo` and `nextra-theme-dsfr` are in the same directory.

-> Note for the maintainer: You might run into issues if you do not list all your singleton dependencies in
-> `src/link-in-app.js -> singletonDependencies`.
-A singleton dependency is a dependency that can
-> only be present once in an App.
-Singleton dependencies are usually listed as peerDependencies example `react`, `@emotion/*`.

 ## Releasing

 For releasing a new version on GitHub and NPM you don't need to create a tag.